TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: : Optimistic operator-level dispute protocol

 \subsection{Single-operator verification}

-\Paragraph{Routing policy.} At the single operator $v^*$ (inputs and attributes already committed), the \emph{challenger} chooses one of two verification paths. \emph{Routing policy:} off-chain the challenger recomputes a reference $y_{v^*}^{\mathrm{ref}}$ and compares the elementwise error $|y_{v^*}^{P}-y_{v^*}^{\mathrm{ref}}|$ to the theoretical cap $\tau^{\text{theo}}_{v^*}$.
+\Paragraph{Routing policy.} At the single operator $v^*$ (inputs and attributes already committed), the \emph{challenger} chooses one of two verification paths. \emph{Routing policy:} the challenger recomputes a reference $y_{v^*}^{\mathrm{ref}}$ and compares the elementwise error $|y_{v^*}^{P}-y_{v^*}^{\mathrm{ref}}|$ to the theoretical cap $\tau^{\text{theo}}_{v^*}$.
 If any element exceeds $\tau^{\text{theo}}_{v^*}$, it invokes path~(i); otherwise, it invokes path~(ii) to apply the tighter empirical thresholds.

-\Paragraph{(i) Theoretical-bound verification.} The challenger requests the proposer to submit a verifiable proof (through opVM/zkVM) that, given the committed inputs and operator metadata: (i) a canonical reference execution computes $y_{v^*}^{\mathrm{ref}}$ under IEEE-754 FP32 semantics; (ii) the operator-wise theoretical bound $\tau^{\text{theo}}_{v^*}$ is computed; (iii) element-wise, $\;|y_{v^*}^{P}-y_{v^*}^{\mathrm{ref}}|\le \tau^{\text{theo}}_{v^*}$.
-The on-chain verifier checks the single proof.
+\Paragraph{(i) Theoretical-bound verification.} The challenger requests the proposer to submit a verifiable proof that, given the committed inputs and operator metadata: (i) a canonical reference execution computes $y_{v^*}^{\mathrm{ref}}$ under IEEE-754 FP32 semantics; (ii) the operator-wise theoretical bound $\tau^{\text{theo}}_{v^*}$ is computed; (iii) element-wise, $\;|y_{v^*}^{P}-y_{v^*}^{\mathrm{ref}}|\le \tau^{\text{theo}}_{v^*}$.
+The coordinator verifies the single proof.
 If it passes the verification, the computation is \emph{accepted}; otherwise, the proposer \emph{loses} the dispute.

 \Paragraph{(ii) Committee vote with empirical thresholds.} Each member in the committee re-executes that operator to get $y_{v^*}^{\mathrm{ref}}$, computes element-wise absolute/relative errors versus $y_{v^*}^{P}$, forms the error percentile profile, and compare against the calibrated error percentile thresholds $\{\tau^{(*)}_{\mathrm{abs}},\tau^{(*)}_{\mathrm{rel}}\}$ for $v^*$.
-If the majority of committee members vote that the proposer’s output is within the thresholds, it is \emph{accepted}; otherwise, the proposer \emph{loses} the dispute.
+If the majority of committee members vote that the proposer's output is within the thresholds, it is \emph{accepted}; otherwise, the proposer \emph{loses} the dispute.

-\subsection{Economic soundness and incentives.}
+\subsection{Economic soundness and incentives}

-While the dispute game ensures correctness at the technical level, it can be combined with established economic mechanisms that allocate rewards and penalties to achieve incentive compatibility for proposers, challengers, and committee members, while also discouraging collusion.
-Such mechanisms have been extensively developed in other accountability frameworks for off-chain execution, including incentive-secure proof-of-learning protocols~\cite{zhao2025PoL}, sampling-and-penalty schemes~\cite{zhang2024proof}, and watchtower-style networks~\cite{sheng2024proof}.
-We directly use these mature mechanisms to support our protocol: honest execution remains individually rational, voluntary challenges are properly incentivized, and committee participation under randomized audits is sustainable.